-To send flowers in memory of Imogene B Collier, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Imogene B Collier, please visit our Heartfelt Sympathies Store.

 Born in Kansas City, Missouri, she attended Kansas State University and became a Braniff Airline hostess.
 She married Lt.
 Colonel Wayne Collier in 1945, becoming a United States Airforce spouse, then rearing two daughters, Sherry and Patty.
 The family transferred to Dyess Airforce base in 1957.
 She taught kindergarten for several years at St. John's Episcopal school then opened Jean Collier's Kindergarten in 1962.
 Her school blossomed and grew, maintaining a waiting list for admission.
 Heralded as the best kindergarten and pre-kindergarten in Abilene, it was one of the first to include Spanish as a regular part of the curriculum.
 The highlight each year, was a Fiesta of singing, dancing and colorfully costumed children held in her backyard.

 Jean loved her friends and neighbors and particularly enjoyed delivering home-baked treats to them during the holidays, never leaving their presence without a hug and an "I love you".
 She also loved and was compassionate toward all creatures great and small.
 She supported many charities.

 She is preceded in death by her father, Charles Butterworth, her mother, Delphia Morris Butterworth, and sisters, Gertrud Butterworth and Dr. Mary Lou Butterworth.